 Research

-I am a member of Halim Kusumaatmaja's group at Durham University and am interested in soft-matter and biophysics, and in particular condensates.
+I am a member of Halim Kusumaatmaja's group at the Univeristy of Edinburgh and am interested in soft-matter and biophysics, in particular biomolecular condensates.

 Biomolecular condensates are liquid-like droplets which form in cells through liquid-liquid phase separation and are thought to act as sites for chemical sequastration and as reaction vessels.
 My work is on a flicker spectrocopy techinque which we have developed to measure the mechanical properties of condensates (like their surface tension and bending rigidity) by observing their thermal fluctuations in microscope images.
 Since the composition of a condensate affects its properties, we can use this information to understand the structure of conensates as well as how they form and how they age.